Skyladd/FurnaceLock/README.md

 furnacelock.op - Allows using the op ChestLock commands

-###To make this a useable .phar file use this website http://pmt.mcpe.me/
+###To make this a usable .phar file use this website http://pmt.mcpe.me/